thejsway/thejsway/manuscript/chapter17.md

 * The `*` character matches zero, one, or several instances of the preceding expression.

+!!! tip

-T> The site <https://regex101.com> is useful to understand, test and debug regular expressions.
+    The site <https://regex101.com> is useful to understand, test and debug regular expressions.

 Let's get back to our example and check the email address field.
 Here's a possible regular expression (among many others) to test it against: `/.+@.+\..+/`.

+!!! question

-Q> Before reading further, can you decode this pattern to understand what conditions a string must respect to match it?
+    Before reading further, can you decode this pattern to understand what conditions a string must respect to match it?

 OK, here is the answer.
 This pattern matches a string that: